jeremy-wayland/ElectionsAsNetworks/README.md

 # Elections_as_Networks
-A class project for CS510 and CS520 in the CADS PhD program at Chapman University.
+A class project for CS510 and CS520 in the CADS program at Chapman University.

 ## Usage
 Use Voting_Systems_in_R.ipynb: this is an interactive jupyter notebook, loaded with an R kernel.
 To run this notebook you'll need a way to host a jupyter notebook (e.g. via Anaconda.
 See https://docs.anaconda.com/anaconda/install/).
 You can add an R kernel by following this guide: https://irkernel.github.io/.